Milosav Zdravković

+Biography

 Milosav Zdravković was the obor-knez of the Resava Principality of the Ćuprija Nahiya from 1809.
 Milosav was married to the daughter of the Duke of the Resava Principality of the Ćuprija Nahija (until 1809) Stevan Sinđelić.
 Duke Milosav Zdravković succeeded Duke Stevan Sinđelić, who died in the Battle of Čegar.

 Unlike most other dukes, after the collapse of the First Serbian Uprising in 1813, he did not flee across the Sava and the Danube, but together with his father Milija surrendered to the Grand Vizier Hurshid Pasha.
 Hurshid Pasha did not want to execute them but in 1814, Ćaja-paša in his zeal had Milosav's father liquidated, and then impaled his head and placed it next to other heads of Serbian insurgents in front of the Belgrade's Stambol Gate.
 Due to his father's death, Milosav, with the support of Belgrade's Metropolitan Dionysius, fled from Belgrade to Resava, where he prepared for a new uprising in 1815.
 During the Second Serbian Uprising, together with the insurgents, he fought against the Turks in the battle of Ranovac, as well as during the Turkish attack on Miliva.

 After the Second Serbian Uprising, Milosav was elected prince of the Ćuprija nahiya, and since no courts had yet been established in the Principality of Serbia between 1815 and 1825, Resavac was the executor of the lower judicial power in the nahiya.
 Despite the fact that he took part in almost every rebellion against Prince Miloš, Milosav was the prince of Nahiya, the people's judge and finally a member of the Governing State Council during Miloš's rule.

 When Mihailo Obrenović came to power, Resavac sided with the leaders of the Constitutional Defender's Party and began to move the people of his region against the prince.
 After Prince Mihailo was overthrown in 1842, Alexander Karađorđević became the new ruler of the Principality of Serbia.
 During his reign, Milosav was a member of the Governing State Council until his retirement, and due to his talent for oratory, he gave speeches at court several times.